ChrisRDavila/ChrisRDavila/README.md

 <br>

-## You can connect with me via the following media and netwroking platforms 📲   📫   📧  :
+## You can connect with me via the following media and networking platforms 📲   📫   📧  :

 <p align="center">
  <a href="https://twitter.com/rossti2t" alt="Ross Davila twitter">